eclipse/epsilon-website/mkdocs/docs/doc/articles/run-epsilon-from-java.md

 ## Analysing Epsilon Programs

-Epsilon programs can be analysed using [visitors](https://en.wikipedia.org/wiki/Visitor_pattern).
+As of version 2.3.0, Epsilon programs can be analysed using [visitors](https://en.wikipedia.org/wiki/Visitor_pattern).
 As an example, see the `EolUnparser` class which recursively visits the contents of an `EolModule` and pretty-prints it.
 To implement your own analyser, you will need to implement the `IEolVisitor` interface for EOL, or the respective `IE*lVisitor` interfaces for other Epsilon-based languages.
 Using a combination of `E*lUnparser` and your custom visitor, you can easily rewrite Epsilon programs too.

 ```java
 EolModule module = new EolModule();